Campanari/neon-mini-hackathon/README.md

 * Two teams will compete against each other (If Vitão wants to code, he can, but good luck to whoever gets a PHPzeiro on the team)
 * Use whatever libraries you want
 * Use whatever persistence method you want
-* Implement all the methods in the controllers (or as much of them as possible)
 * Use all the fields already present in the entities
 * You can remap the properties (for example, use UserId instead of User in the entities) if you find it better to work with
+* You can change (create, delete, whatever) the routes on the controllers as much as you like, the current ones are only examples to help you get started
 * That's pretty much it, go crazy and get it done

 ## Business Requirements